What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 • dermatological lesions, etc.

-From the point of view of traditional medicine, honey grass will help to cope with a cold and strengthen the immune system.
+From the point of view of traditional medicine, honey herb will help cope with colds and strengthen the immune system.

 Stevia and diabetes.
-The use of the plant does not cause insulin release, that is, it does not significantly affect the content of glucose in the blood.
+Consumption of the plant does not cause insulin release, that is, it does not significantly affect the level of glucose in the blood.
 Therefore, stevia is approved for use by people suffering from diabetes.
 For the same reason, it is recommended as a sweetener during low-carbohydrate diets.
-The question of whether the plant has in the treatment of diabetes pharmacological effect, is still open.
-However, some studies indicate that the use of honey grass by patients with this disease helps to reduce the prescribed dose of insulin.
+The question of whether the plant helps treat diabetes pharmacological effect, still remains open.
+However, some studies indicate that the use of honey herb in patients with this disease helps reduce the prescribed dose of insulin.

-While in many countries around the world stevia is positioned as a safe sugar substitute, the FDA (Food & Drug Administration - an organization that controls the safety of food and drugs, USA) classifies the plant as a "food of uncertain safety."
-Why such opposing opinions?
+While in many countries around the world stevia is positioned as a safe sugar substitute, the FDA (Food & Drug Administration) classifies the plant as a “product of uncertain safety.”
+What is the reason for such opposing opinions?

 Table: pros and cons of stevia safety

-Main position The plant is mutagenic, antiandrogenic (disrupts hormonal levels and reduces sexual activity) and, as a result, carcinogenic.
+Main position The plant is mutagenic, antiandrogenic (disturbs hormonal levels and reduces sexual activity) and, as a result, carcinogenic.
 If the recommended doses are observed, the plant is safe for the body.

 Arguments given Studies have shown that in the body of mammals there are no enzymes that break down stevia glycosides, so they are excreted unchanged in the urine.
 With one exception.
-Steviol is a substance formed after cleavage in the intestinal tract from glucose stevioside and is similar in structure to the molecule of steroid hormones.
+Steviol is a substance formed after the cleavage of glucose from stevioside in the intestinal tract and is similar in structure to the molecule of steroid hormones.
 According to opponents of stevia, steviol causes mutations coli and causes infertility in experimental rats and chickens.
-Repeated studies have shown that the substance can be harmful to the body only with significant dose increases.
+Repeated studies have proven that the substance can only be harmful to the body with significant increases in dose.

-WHO experts in 2004 approved the plant as food additive with a permissible daily dose of glycosides - no more than 2 mg / kg.
+WHO experts in 2004 approved the plant as food additives with the permissible daily dose for glycosides - no more than 2 mg/kg.

-Dosage and duration recommendations for most honey herb medicines ethnoscience does not give, offering to focus on the individual characteristics of the body and the severity of the existing disease.
-Before using for healing purposes, a doctor's consultation is required.
+Recommendations regarding dosage and duration of use of most honey herb medications ethnoscience does not give, suggesting focusing on the individual characteristics of the body and the severity of the existing disease.
+Before use for health purposes, consultation with a doctor is required.

-Before using honey grass for medicinal purposes, you need to consult a doctor.
+Before using honey herb for medicinal purposes, you should consult your doctor.

 Video: how to grow stevia on a windowsill

-1. Fold the gauze cut in two layers.
-Put 2 tablespoons of stevia leaves on the fabric and tie the edges of the fabric so that you get a bag.
+1. Fold the gauze piece into two layers.
+Place 2 tablespoons of stevia leaves on the fabric and tie the edges of the fabric to form a bag.

-2. Pour raw materials with 200 ml of boiling water and keep on low heat for half an hour.
+2. Pour 200 ml of boiling water over the raw materials and keep on low heat for half an hour.

-4. Infuse for 30 minutes and pour into a container with a decoction.
+4. Leave for 30 minutes and pour into the container with the broth.

-The leaves left after the preparation of the medicine do not need to be thrown away: they can be added to tea and other drinks instead of sugar.
+The leaves remaining after preparing the medicine do not need to be thrown away: they can be added to tea and other drinks instead of sugar.

 Decoction with lingonberry leaves

 Combine honey grass and lingonberry leaves in equal proportions.
 Pour 300 ml of boiled water into 3 tablespoons of the mixture.
-Bring the composition to a boil and keep on low heat for another 10 minutes.
-Filter after cooling.
+Bring the mixture to a boil and keep on low heat for another 10 minutes.
+After cooling, filter.

 In combination with lingonberry leaves, stevia will relieve joint pain

-During the day, drink the remedy in small sips in several doses.
-The duration of treatment is 1 month.
+During the day, drink the product in small sips in several doses.
+Duration of treatment - 1 month.

 The drink will help with arthritis and joint pain.